vapor-community/HTMLKit/Sources/HTMLKit/Documentation.docc/Essentials/Parts/Elements.md

 # Elements

+## Overview

 The elements in HTMLKit represent the official HTML elements.
 Elements with content use the curly brackets, while elements without content use the round brackets.
 To add attributes to the element use the offered functions.

-## Essential

 ### Definition